Updated Apr 21 2020

 An alternative plan: If you’re true fans of amusement parks, it’s likely that Tibidabo might not be quite enough for you, so we recommend going to Port Aventura instead, which has a much greater variety of rides and attractions.

-For five of the seven days that you’ll be in Barcelona, we think the best option in order to save money on public transport is to buy a Hola BCN! pass, which is just valid for public transport, or the 5-day Barcelona Card, which also includes entry to various museums and places of interest, as well as discounts on many more sights.
+For five of the seven days that you’ll be in Barcelona, we think the best option in order to save money on public transport is to buy a Hola Barcelona travel card, which is just valid for public transport, or the 5-day Barcelona Card, which also includes entry to various museums and places of interest, as well as discounts on many more sights.